Alonso-del-Arte/chess/doc/Terminology.md

 FEN: 3r4/1kp4Q/8/b7/3r4/7P/5PP1/R2R2K1 b - - 0 1

 Black will most likely play Rxd1+.
 Then White responds Rxd1, and Black responds with Rxd1+.
-This would be checkmate, except White played h3 long before, leaving h2 available for the White king to escape to.
+This is not checkmate, because White played h3 long before, leaving
+h2 available for the White king to escape to.

 ## M